OriginQ/VQNET2.0-tutorial-en/source/rst/qml_demo.rst

 The pruning ratio :math:`r` , the cumulative window width :math:`\omega_a` and the pruning window width :math:`\omega_p` respectively determine the reliability of the gradient trend evaluation.
 Thus, the percentage time saved by our probabilistic gradient pruning method is :math:`r\tfrac{\omega_p}{\omega_a +\omega_p}\times 100\%`.
-The following is the application of the QVC classification example using the gradient pruning algorithm.
+The following is the application of the VQC classification example using the gradient pruning algorithm.

 .. code-block::